Applications are now closed

 Innovation Stimulation Open Call

-The Finance and Health Lab (FHL) is a national programme led by FinTech Scotland, bringing together financial services organisations, fintech innovators, academics and public sector partners to explore how financial wellbeing and health interact and intersect in later life.
+The Finance and Health Lab (FHL) is a national programme led by FinTech Scotland, bringing together financial services organisations, fintech innovators, academics and public‑sector partners to explore how financial wellbeing and health intersect in later life.

 In Collaboration with Industry Partners

-Participating companies have the opportunity to engage with Sopra Steria, Sword Group and Aegon – Mylo
+Participating companies had the opportunity to engage with Sopra Steria, Sword Group and Aegon – Mylo

 Challenge Statements

-The Innovation Stimulation programme is structured around a set of priority use cases that reflect the most pressing later life financial health challenges.
-Applicants should align their ideas to one or more of the following areas:
+The Innovation Stimulation programme was structured around priority use cases reflecting the most pressing later‑life financial health challenges.
+Applicants aligned their proposals to one or more of the following areas:

 Predictive Financial Vulnerability Insights for Later Life

-How might we use health, behavioural and financial data to create early warning insights that help identify when individuals may be entering periods of financial vulnerability due to health changes?
-We are interested in ideas that explore: Early indicators of financial stress linked to health events; Responsible use of data to anticipate risk and support timely intervention; Models that help providers identify when support may be needed.
+We focused on how health, behavioural and financial data can be used to generate early‑warning insights that identify when people may be entering periods of financial vulnerability due to health changes.
+During the call, applicants explored: Early indicators of financial stress linked to health events; Responsible, privacy‑preserving data use to anticipate risk and enable timely intervention; Models to help providers identify when support may be needed

 Healthy Ageing Scenario Simulation for Financial Planning

-How might we create dynamic, personalised scenario planning tools that help individuals and providers model the financial impact of later life health events?
-This could include: Planning tools that reflect changing health and care needs; Scenario modelling for longevity, income changes or care transitions; Services that support better long term financial decision making
+We explored how dynamic, personalised scenario‑planning tools can help individuals and providers model the financial impact of later‑life health events.
+During the call, applicants explored: Planning tools that reflect changing health and care needs; Scenario modelling for longevity, income changes and care transitions; Services that support better long‑term financial decision‑making

 Data Quality and Ethical Data Sharing for Health and Wealth Insights

-How might we ensure high quality, permissioned and ethically governed data flows between health, financial and public sector systems to support better later life services?
-We are particularly interested in: Ethical data governance models; Consent driven data sharing approaches; Improving trust, transparency and data quality
+We explored how to ensure high‑quality, permissioned and ethically governed data flows across health, financial and public‑sector systems to support better later‑life services.
+During the call, applicants explored: Ethical data‑governance models; Consent‑driven data‑sharing approaches; Ways to improve trust, transparency and data quality

 Cross System Care and Financial Navigation for Ageing Populations

-How might technology help individuals navigate the fragmented ecosystem of health services, social care, pensions, insurance and benefits as their needs evolve?
-This may include: Tools that simplify access to multiple systems; Navigation and coordination services; Solutions that reduce complexity and stress
+We explored how technology can help people navigate the fragmented ecosystem of health services, social care, pensions, insurance and benefits as later‑life needs evolve.
+During the call, applicants explored: Tools that simplify access across multiple systems; Navigation and coordination services; Solutions that reduce complexity and stress

 Empowering Later Life Financial Decision Confidence

-How might we strengthen financial confidence and decision making for older adults, reducing anxiety and supporting long term wellbeing?
-We are looking for ideas that: Improve confidence and understanding; Reduce cognitive and emotional burden; Support people through complex or high stakes decisions
+We explored how to strengthen financial confidence and decision‑making for older adults, reducing anxiety and supporting long‑term wellbeing.
+During the call, applicants explored: Ways to improve confidence and understanding; Approaches to reduce cognitive and emotional burden; Tools and services that support people through complex or high‑stakes decisions

 Age Friendly FinTech and Inclusive Digital Service Design